StarConKW/starconkw.github.io/_pages/cfp.md

 ---
 layout: page
 title: CFP
-subtitle: StarCon 2019 Call for Proposals
+subtitle: StarCon Call for Proposals
 permalink: /cfp/
 ---
+**The call for proposals for StarCon 2019 is now closed.**

+---

+## Original Call for Proposals (for posterity)

 **Note: the deadline to submit your talk has been extended to Sept 4 11:55pm EST!**